 All data provided by the DBS will be handled in line with data protection legislation; this includes electronic communication.
 Data provided by the DBS will never be duplicated.
 Any third parties who access DBS information will be made aware of the data protection legislation, as well as their responsibilities as a data handler.

 25. Monitoring and review

-This policy is reviewed annually by the DPO and the Head teacher.
-The next scheduled review date for this policy is 1st February 2024.
+This policy is reviewed annually by the DPO, the business manager and the headteacher.
+The next scheduled review date for this policy is 1st February 2025.